PostgreSQL Fundamentals

 The ACID property that ensures concurrent transactions don't interfere with each other.

-What Isolation Means in PostgreSQL
+What Isolation Means

 The ACID property that ensures concurrent transactions don’t interfere with each other.